ochnios/pamiw/README.md

 ## 1. weather-app
 A simple JavaFX application created with the goal of building a simple graphical application that leverages multiple AccuWeather endpoints to fetch weather data.

-## 2. weather-app-mvvn
+## 2. weather-app-mvvm
-The same as weather-app but adjusted to implement the MVVN pattern
+The same as weather-app but adjusted to implement the MVVM pattern